West Brom's Steve Clarke rejects Europe talk after win at Sunderland

 West Brom manager Steve Clarke insisted his team are not thinking about the prospect of European football despite moving to third in the Premier League.

-The Baggies secured a fourth successive top-flight win for the first time in 32 years with a 4-2 victory at Sunderland.
+The Baggies secured a fourth successive top-flight win for the first time in 32 years with a

 Clarke was appointed manager in June and has guided the team to eight wins in their opening 13 league matches.